 Metro car shed project revives debate over salt pan ownership in Mumbai

-Metro car shed project revives debate over salt pan ownership in Mumbaimumbai Updated: Jan 08, 2021, 22:18 IST

 A row over the transfer of the Mumbai Metro-3 (Colaba-Bandra-Seepz) car shed, from Aarey Milk Colony to Kanjurmarg has revived a four-decade-old tug of war between the Centre and the state government over the ownership of the salt pan lands spread across some 5,500 acres in Mumbai.